LacunaSoftware/docs/docs.en-us/articles/rest-pki/on-premises/admin-recover.md

-﻿# Recover administrator password - Rest PKI
+﻿# Recover admin password - Rest PKI

 If you lose the password for the *Admin* user, configured during the setup of your [*on premises*](index.md) instance of [Rest PKI](../index.md), execute the following query on the